 6. The owner(s) is aging and has slowed-down, resulting in diminishing revenues.

 7. The owner did not take time to perform exit or succession planning.
-To properly prepare the business for sale, the owner should have engaged in exit planning 2-5 years prior to selling.
+To properly prepare for selling businesses, the owners should have engaged in exit planning 2-5 years prior to selling.

 8. Many of the financial rewards of the businesses were taken by the owner in various “perks” which, from a business valuation perspective, will not make it to the EBIDTA as add backs.